Our team

 Giovanna Giacca, MD

-Giovanna Giacca is a student currently enrolled in the International MD Program of Vita-Salute San Raffaele University in Milan.
+Giovanna Giacca has graduted in the International MD Program of Vita-Salute San Raffaele University in Milan.
 During her studies, Giovanna participated in several internships involving cardiac regeneration by miRNA stimulation (2017, ICGEB), the interactions retrovirus-host in gene transfer (2019, Tiget) and the immune system reconstitution of CAR-T-treated patients (2020, Ospedale San Raffaele).
 Giovanna joined the Cancer Gene Therapy Unit in 2021 for her Thesis internship.
+She is currently enrolled in the PhD course in Gene and Cell Therapy of the University Vita-Salute San Raffaele.

 Carl Mirko Mercado, M.Sc.